 We use glfw for creating an OpenGL context, windows and handling keyboard and mouse events.
-This is done though the pyGLFW package that is a ctype wrapper over the original glfw api.
+This is done thought the pyGLFW package that is a ctype wrapper over the origonal GLFW api.
 You will have to install the actual library yourself.